OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       How long to wait for a response from a remote server during connection setup (Default 120 seconds)

---setenv [NAME [VALUE]]
+--setenv ARGS
                       Set a custom environmental variable to pass to script.
+                      This takes two mandatory arguments, variable NAME and VALUE.

---static-challenge MSG [ECHO]
+--static-challenge ARGS
-                      Enable static challenge/response protocol using
+                      Enable static challenge/response protocol.
+This
-                      challenge text MSG, with ECHO indicating echo flag (0|1)
+                      takes one mandatory option, MESSAGE, which will be presented to the user before the connection attempt.
+An optional argument, ECHO, indicates
+                      if the user input should be echoed back to the user during input entry.

 --tcp-queue-limit NUM
                       Maximum number of queued TCP output packets

---tls-auth FILE [DIR]
+--tls-auth ARGS
+                      Enables an additional HMAC auth on TLS control channel.
+                      This takes a mandatory argument, FILE, which must be a shared secret between server and client.
+                      The optional KEY-DIRECTION argument defines
-                      Add additional HMAC auth on TLS control channel.
-FILE must be a shared secret.
-DIR is optional and defines which sub-keys in FILE to use for HMAC signing and verification
+                      which sub-key pair in FILE to use for HMAC signing and verification; valid values are *0* or *1*.

 --tls-cert-profile PROFILE
                       Sets certificate profile which defines acceptable